Bridging Divides: Conflict & Cooperation

 Submission requirements: Proposals should include a 250-word abstract for each panel/paper and a short bio for each presenter.
 Please email proposals to the conference organizing committee c/o [email protected].

-To facilitate new conversations, we encourage people interested in organizing panels, streams, roundtables and workshops to submit a CFP for inclusion in the CAWLS newsletter by December 15, 2018.
+To facilitate new conversations, we encourage people interested in organizing panels, streams, roundtables and workshops to submit a CFP for inclusion in the CAWLS newsletter by December 15, 2019.
+Please note that even if a panel proposal is accepted, each paper will be evaluated individually by the programme committee.

 For more information go to https://cawls.ca/